51yourdream/privacy/mathPractice/en/terms.md

 ### 10.1 Service Updates
 - We reserve the right to modify, update, or improve services at any time
-- Users will be notified in advance of major changes
+- Major changes will be notified to users in advance
 - Your continued use of the service indicates acceptance of these changes

 ### 10.2 Service Termination
 We may terminate services under the following circumstances:
-- You violate these Terms of Service
+- You violate these terms of service
-- The service is no longer commercially viable
+- Service is no longer commercially viable
 - Required by laws and regulations

 ### 10.3 Consequences of Termination
 After service termination:
-- Your membership privileges will be immediately invalidated
+- Your premium privileges will immediately expire
 - Locally stored data is not affected
 - Certain terms remain effective after termination